valeoai/STEEX/README.md

 python compute_mnac.py --expe </path/to/results_dir/name_exp> --checkpoint_dir </path/to/checkpoints/dir>
 ```

+## Disclaimer

+There might be some bugs or errors.
+Feel free to open an issue and/or contribute to improve the repo.

 ## Citation

-If you use this code, please cite the following paper:
+If this code was useful for your research, please cite the following paper:
 ```
 @article{steex,
   author    = {Paul Jacob and